jsilll/jcc/README.md

 ## Overview

-This C compiler project follows a structured approach to compile C code into x86 machine code.
-It is designed for educational purposes, demonstrating the key stages of the compilation process.
+JCC is an educational C compiler that demonstrates the key stages of compiling C code into x86 machine code.
+It follows a structured approach, making it ideal for learning about compiler design and implementation.

 ## Features

+- Compiles C11 code to x86 machine code
+- Multi-stage compilation process for clarity and modularity
+- Detailed and user-friendly error messages
+- Comprehensive test suite

-### Detailed and User-Friendly Error Messages
+### Detailed Error Messages

-Special attention has been given to the quality of error messages.
-Inspired by Rust, the compiler provides error messages that include the source location and a snippet of the problematic code to help developers quickly identify and fix issues.
+JCC provides Rust-inspired error messages that include source location and code snippets:

-Example:

 ```
 ./bin/jcc '{ return ret3(); }'